tavinhodesc/django-likeit/README.md

-# django-likeit
+# django-likeit-ptbr
 A simple app for Django that enables users to like and unlike any object/item within any model.
 It's developed on Python 3.5 & Python 3.6 for Django 2.0 and later.
+Adjustments made from original django-likeit

 ## Installation